Alternating sign matrices with reflective symmetry and plane partitions: $n+3$ pairs of equivalent statistics and a Cauchy-type identity: Main results

-\begin{remark} RSPPs with at most $n$ rows (allowing also rows of length zero) such that the entries in the $i$-th row from the bottom are no greater than $i$ are in easy bijective correspondence with $(2n+2) \times (2n+2) \times (2n+2)$ totally symmetric self-complementary plane partitions: After replacing each part $p$ of the RSPP by $n+1-p$ and conjugating, we obtain a semistandard Young tableau with entries in $\{1,2,\ldots,n\}$ such that the entries in column $i$ (counted from the left) are no smaller than $i$.
+Theorem~\ref{interpret4} is analogous to \cite[Theorem 1.1]{TSPP}, where the latter is about ASMs with no symmetry imposed.
+Also for that theorem, the corresponding open problems just mentioned are unsolved.
+Next we phrase Theorem~\ref{interpret4} in a way that makes the relation to \cite[Theorem 1.1]{TSPP} more apparent.
+For this purpose, we show that \RSPPs with at most $n$ rows (allowing also rows of length zero) such that the entries in the $i$-th row from the bottom are no greater than $i$ are in easy bijective correspondence with $(2n+2) \times (2n+2) \times (2n+2)$ {totally symmetric self-complementary plane partitions}: After replacing each part $p$ of the \RSPP by $n+1-p$ and conjugating, we obtain a semistandard Young tableau with entries in $\{1,2,\ldots,n\}$ such that the entries in column $i$ (counted from the left) are no smaller than $i$.
 Phrased differently, entries $i$ can only occur in the first $i$ columns.
 For the example preceding Theorem~\ref{interpret4}, we obtain

 when choosing $n=6$.